GSA/ficam-federation/_plan/00_index.md

 * How to set up agreements with other agencies
 * How to evaluate and contract with Service Providers
 * How to manage, mitigate, and report risks and issues -- internal agency, across-agency, cross-government?
+* What federal reporting is required?
-* Setting up communications and outreach vehicles - foster communications and cooperation, consistent messaging, timely and accurate reporting [Roadmap, pg.
+* Develop communications and outreach vehicles - foster communications and cooperation, consistent messaging, timely and accurate reporting [Roadmap, pg.
 178)

+Additional planning:
 * Establish cross-agency, cross-government working group(s)?
 * Define workstreams for project and administrative [Roadmap, pg.
 177]
-* What reporting will be required?

 Future planning:
 * Which applications available from other agencies would your users benefit from if they had easy access to them?
 * Which applications could your agency eliminate if users had access to the same/similar applications at another agency?

+## How Do We Plan for Federation?
-This can be accomplished by taking the following steps:
+You can begin achieving the benefits of Federation by taking the following steps:

 ## <span style="color: #0C5C89">**Checklist**</span>